 Triple bar jumps are considered to be quite challenging.
 There is a spread fence laid out with three poles of different heights in ascending order.
 Due to the extensive nature of the spread, your horse is required to have a good stretch as well as power and agility to take a good leap.

 5. OXER JUMP

-An Oxer jump is also considered as a fairly advanced jump because the horse is required to take an extremely high jump in this one.
-The set up consists of two rails put either evenly and unevenly in more advanced competitions.
+An Oxer jump is also considered a fairly advanced jump because the horse is required to take an extremely high jump in this one.
+The setup consists of two rails put either evenly and unevenly in more advanced competitions.